niinzir/microsoft/70-697/2_automation/deployment_options.md

 + WDS, which requires Windows SErver 2012 R2 for deployment
 + Windows 10 Assessment and Deployment Kit (ADK), which also includes the System Preparation Tool (_Sysprep.exe_), used to create images or clones
-+ Windows Imageing and Configuration Designer (Windows ICD)
++ Windows Imaging and Configuration Designer (Windows ICD)